johannschopplich/toon/README.md

 [![npm downloads (total)](https://img.shields.io/npm/dt/@toon-format/toon.svg)](https://www.npmjs.com/package/@toon-format/toon)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 **Token-Oriented Object Notation** is a compact, human-readable serialization format designed for passing structured data to Large Language Models with significantly reduced token usage.
-It's intended for LLM input, not output.
+It's intended for *LLM input* as a lossless, drop-in representation of JSON data.

 TOON's sweet spot is **uniform arrays of objects** – multiple fields per row, same structure across items.
 It borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts.
 For deeply nested or non-uniform data, JSON may be more efficient.

+TOON achieves CSV-like compactness while adding explicit structure that helps LLMs parse and validate data reliably.

 > [!TIP]
 > Think of TOON as a translation layer: use JSON programmatically, convert to TOON for LLM input.